 Organisations’ obligations to manage data—and the costs of failure—are growing exponentially.
 Just look at some recent examples.
 A well-known retailer paid almost $70 million in settlements with banks, states, and class action suits stemming from a single data breach.
-In July 2019, a social media company received a $5 billion privacy fine by the US Federal Trade Commission, representing about 9% of its annual review - more than double the maximum percentage (4%) of annual revenue that can be imposed as a penalty under the EU’s General Data Protection Regulation (“GDPR”).
+In July 2019, a social media company received a $5 billion privacy fine by the United States (US) Federal Trade Commission, representing about 9% of its annual review - more than double the maximum percentage (4%) of annual revenue that can be imposed as a penalty under the European Union’s (EU) General Data Protection Regulation (“GDPR”).

 Getting your data protection practices in order now has become more crucial than ever.
 Here are ten steps to creating defensible data privacy in your organisation: